CrossWars-Project/Documents-and-pitch/user_guides/troubleshooting.md

 ### Limitations:
 - For now, we do not support mobile game play :(
+- Reloading the page mid game will reset progress.
+Please refrain from exiting or reloading the game!

 ## How to report a bug
 1. Navigate to the Reports and Documents [issues](https://github.com/CrossWars-Project/Reports-and-Documents/issues)